nasa/cumulus-orca/tasks/request_status_for_granule/README.md

                     May apply to a request that covers multiple granules.
             context: An object required by AWS Lambda.
 Unused.

+        Environment Vars: See requests_db.py's get_dbconnect_info for further details.
+            'DATABASE_PORT' (int): Defaults to 5432
+            'DATABASE_NAME' (str)
+            'DATABASE_USER' (str)
+            'PREFIX' (str)
+            '{prefix}-drdb-host' (str, secretsmanager)
+            '{prefix}-drdb-user-pass' (str, secretsmanager)

         Returns: A Dict with the following keys:
             'granule_id' (str): The unique ID of the granule to retrieve status for.
             'asyncOperationId' (str): The unique ID of the asyncOperation.
             'files' (List): Description and status of the files within the given granule.
 List of Dicts with keys:
                 'file_name' (str): The name and extension of the file.
+                'restore_destination' (str): The name of the glacier bucket the file is being copied to.
                 'status' (str): The status of the restoration of the file.
-May be 'pending', 'success', or 'failed'.
+May be 'pending', 'staged', 'success', or 'failed'.
                 'error_message' (str, Optional): If the restoration of the file errored, the error will be stored here.
-            'restore_destination' (str): The name of the glacier bucket the granule is being copied to.
             'request_time' (DateTime): The time, in UTC isoformat, when the request to restore the granule was initiated.
             'completion_time' (DateTime, Optional):
-                The time, in UTC isoformat, when all granule_files were no longer 'pending'.
+                The time, in UTC isoformat, when all granule_files were no longer 'pending'/'staged'.

             Or, if an error occurs, see create_http_error_dict 400 if granule_id is missing.
 500 if an error occurs when querying the database.